cdoremus/deno-fresh-oauth/README.md

 });
 ```

-The `authorizationEndpointUri` and `tokenUri` is used to during the OAuth flow.
+The `authorizationEndpointUri` and `tokenUri` arguments are used to during the
+OAuth flow.
 We covered getting the `clientId` and `clientSecret` above.
-Make sure they are
+Make
-in a private place and not pushed to your Github repo.
+sure they are in a private place and not pushed to your Github repo by adding
+them to `.gitignore`.

-The default `scope` determines what private user information our application has
+The default `scope` argument determines what private user information our
-access to.
+application has access to.
 Scopes can be different for each OAuth provider.
-For Github, the
+For
-`read:user` scope gives read-only access to basic user information including
+Github, the `read:user` scope gives read-only access to basic user information
-name, login username and avatar URL.
+including name, login username and avatar URL.

-The two main functions on the `OAuth2Client` class `code` field (an
+The `OAuth2Client` class's `code` field (an `AuthorizationCodeGrant` class
-`AuthorizationCodeGrant` class instance) covers the authorization endpoint
+instance) is used for authorization endpoint (`getAuthorizationUri()`) and
-(`getAuthorizationUri()`) and access token (`getToken()`) calls to the OAuth
+access token (`getToken()`) calls to the OAuth provider.
-provider.

 As noted above, clicking the 'Login' (`/login`) link leads us back to the
 `redirectToOAuthLogin()` function in `utils/deno_kv_oauth.ts` called by the
-`login.ts` handler.
+`login.ts` handler function.

 ```ts
 export async function redirectToOAuthLogin(oauth2Client: OAuth2Client) {